IBM/SalesEnablement-L3-Guidance/docs/using MkDocs/05 Creating content.md

 As you save documents in VSC, only your local repository is being updated at this time.
 You will notice a number appear next to the **Source Control** icon in VSC.
 Learn how to **push** your changes to the master GitHub repository and how to build the MkDocs output in the next chapters.

+!!!
+Tip "There is a lot more to VSC"

+    Not only in addition to the other extensions you may have seen, there are a lot of built-in capabilities of VSC.
+I encourage you to play around and also google VSC to learn more.
+Also play, with the plug-ins that I suggested installing like the spell checker and Acrolinx.
+I'll try and add sections for these in the future.